 Analysis reported that flood peaks were reduced by 30% and delayed by over four hours, avoiding an estimated £GBP 950,000 of flood damages and protecting 500 properties downstream.

-It is reported that gravel banks and pools formed by the restoration of the river have led to an increase in spawning salmon and other fish.
-Ecological status of the river has been improved from 'bad' to 'moderate' under the EU Water Framework Directive Assessment.
+It is reported that gravel banks and pools formed by the restoration of the river have improved habitat quality which has led to an increase in spawning salmon and other fish.
+Ecological status of the river has been improved from ‘bad’ to ‘moderate’ under the EU Water Framework Directive Assessment.